batopa/chirp/README.md

 # Chirp

-A simple library to use MongoDB as cache for Twitter.
+A simple PHP library to use MongoDB as cache for Twitter.

 ## Install